DocHub-ULB/DocHub/README.md

 License
 =======

-Copyright 2011-2013, hast.
+Copyright 2014, Cercle Informatique ASBL.
 All rights reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This software was made by hast, C4, iTitou at UrLab, ULB's hackerspace

 Woop woop https://www.youtube.com/watch?v=x2FetnIZjxg